-- Acceptance of the claims for payment of the beneficiary in one of the eleventh Regional Paying Agencies; - Completeness and legitimacy check for the claims for payment; - Bad debts check; - Compliance with the financial criteria check of the claims for payment; - Verification on the spot of the projects, executed by the "Technical inspectorate" Department - Check of the expenditure limits; - Accounting of the payments. - 2.
+- Acceptance of the claims for payment of the beneficiary in one of the eleventh Regional Paying Agencies; - Completeness and legitimacy check for the claims for payment; - Bad debts check: - Compliance with the financial criteria check of the claims for payment; - Verification on the spot of the projects, executed by the "Technical inspectorate" Department - Check of the expenditure limits: - Accounting of the payments. - 2.
 DESCRIPTION OF PROCEDURE FOR MOBILIZATION AND CIRCULATION OF FINANCIAL FLOWS

-Projects, programmes and plans which fall within NATURA 2000 areas, before their approval by the Managing authority of OP "Fisheries sector development" should be checked for compliance with the provisions of the Biodiversity Act and the corresponding secondary legislation for its implementation.
+Projects, programmes and Beneficiary fore their approval by the Managing authority of OP FISHERES SECTOR DEVELOPMENT SHOULD BE CHECKED for compliance with the provisions of the Biodiversity Act and the corresponding secondary legislation for its implementation.